 Thanks to its many health benefits, marijuana is now legal in many states of the U.S including California.
 However, in order to buy medical cannabis to use in your treatment, you will have to prove that you suffer from a medical condition that is treatable with weed.
 According to research and medical marijuana experts, multiple sclerosis is one of the many conditions that can be treated using medical cannabis.

 So, how do you purchase medical cannabis to treat MS?
 You will need to have a state-issued card to be able to buy weed from any marijuana dispensary.
-You can obtain this card by visiting us in San Francisco or San Jose.
-You can discuss your health condition, and symptoms with our board-certified physicians, who will assess your symptoms and medical history and prescribe the right strain and dose of marijuana.
+You can obtain this card at MDBerry.
+Discuss your health condition, and symptoms with our board-certified physicians, who will assess your symptoms and medical history and prescribe the right strain and dose of marijuana.
 They will also approve your medical marijuana ID card within minutes.
 Once you receive this card, you can buy medical cannabis from any approved dispensary in your state or an online medical pharma too.

 If you do not have the time to visit us, you can still receive your marijuana card and treatment plan by scheduling an online appointment with one of our doctors via our secure website.
 Once the doctor has diagnosed your condition, you will be given approval for the card as well as a prescription of medical cannabis that you can follow.

-If you are interested in getting your marijuana card to treat multiple sclerosis, visit mmjdoctor.com today!
+If you are interested in getting your marijuana card to treat multiple sclerosis, contact us now!